Introduction

-These are the “fantastic” experts who advocate for an agriculturally, environmentally, and economically sustainable rise in world food supply by implementing tried-and-true methods of raising crop yields while minimizing environmental damage.
+These “fantastic” experts advocate for an agriculturally, environmentally, and economically sustainable rise in world food supply by implementing tried-and-true methods of raising crop yields while minimizing environmental damage.
 They are known as Plant Scientists.

 Similar Job Titles